pawaters/dating-app/README.md

 Architectural pattern: MVC.

 **Order of actions**:
+IN GENERAL:
+- start with structure
+- then do each file with comments first
+- divide into component, do code bit by bit

 SETUP
 - set up database (mongodb, atlas), set up some "fake users" (ex: https://youtu.be/Q70IMS-Qnjk?t=850)
 - installs and dependencies (delete extra files)
 - set up files (client / server, within client the usual components, services ... and one index.css) and structure (pages: dashboard, bome, onboarding ...)

 FRONT-END(JUST THE MINIMUM FIRST, COPY TINDER IF IN DOUBT)
+- design front on paper, basing it on tinder, but without adding any bonuses
+- screenshots of end result UI we want

-- set up Router and routes on app.js
+- set up Router and routes on app.js (switch?)
+- set up as comments the structure of the react components on App.js use Material UI to fill it up to start with
+- check npmjs for examples in https://www.npmjs.com/search?q=tinder

 - Homepage UI
 - Login / Auth
 - onboarding (create account)
 - dashboard (where you swipe, includes chat container)

 BACK-END
+- write down
 - install dependencies: install express mongodb dotenv bcrypt cors uuid josnwebtoken (check notes/dependencies for exact list)
 - index.js in backend - Route Express server
 - Add "Signup" on backend where we add a user from UI to backend (insertOne())